sitehowtoguides/ai-tech-insights-site/README.md

 `permalink`: This defines the page's URL.

-`redirect_from`: This creates a redirect from an another URL.
+`redirect_from`: Optional - This creates a redirect from an another URL.
 In our case, it used for redirections from the previous URLs which ended in .html

 ## Writing articles